 \section{Related Work}

 \paragraph{Data Analysis Benchmarks}

-Benchmarks such as SQuAD \cite{rajpurkar2016squad} and HotpotQA \cite{yang2018hotpotqa} have played critical roles in evaluating language models' reasoning over structured and semi-structured data, providing passage-based and multi-hop question-answering tasks, respectively.
-Further, Wikitable \cite{pasupat2015compositional} offers a challenge in executing compositional logical queries over semi-structured tables, testing models' ability to generalize across complex tabular reasoning tasks.
-Recently, InfiAgent-DABench \cite{hu2024infiagent} emerged as the first specialized benchmark for data analysis agents, comprising 311 tasks across 55 CSV files with automated evaluation.
-However, these benchmarks' focus on structured datasets limits assessment of real-world iterative workflows: data science workflows often heavily involve finding data (e.g. through web navigation), using tools, and analyzing unstructured data \cite{2502.16395v1, rajpurkar2016squad}.
+Benchmarks such as SQuAD \citep{rajpurkar2016squad} and HotpotQA \citep{yang2018hotpotqa} have played critical roles in evaluating language models' reasoning over structured and semi-structured data, providing passage-based and multi-hop question-answering tasks, respectively.
+Further, Wikitable \citep{pasupat2015compositional} offers a challenge in executing compositional logical queries over semi-structured tables, testing models' ability to generalize across complex tabular reasoning tasks.
+Recently, InfiAgent-DABench \citep{hu2024infiagent} emerged as the first specialized benchmark for data analysis agents, comprising 311 tasks across 55 CSV files with automated evaluation.
+Additional data science agent benchmarks study broader workflows, including DSBench \citep{dsbench} which evaluates data science tasks with Kaggle and modeloff datasets, DA-Code \citep{dacode} which focuses on agentic code generation for data analysis, Spider 2.0 \citep{spider20} which targets real enterprise text to SQL pipelines, Spider2-V \citep{spider2v} which extends these workflows into multimodal settings, and DABStep \citep{dabstep} which benchmarks multi step data reasoning abilities of LLMs.
+However, these benchmarks' focus on structured datasets limits assessment of real-world iterative workflows: data science workflows often heavily involve finding data (e.g., through web navigation), using tools, and analyzing unstructured data \citep{2502.16395v1, rajpurkar2016squad}.